Aniket0916/course-feedback-api/readme.md

 └── README.md

 ### Future Improvements
-Add SQLite or MongoDB database
+Add SQLite or MongoDB database.
+As I'm just using a dictionary that is machine memory in order to store the data.
+We can convert the project to use SQL database to store the data.
+But for now I'm going to keep it as it is as i just wanted to get my hands on FastAPI and HTML
 Add authentication for admin access
 Store and display feedback in a table view
 Export feedback as CSV or Excel